Azure/autorest.typescript/packages/autorest.typescript/test/rlcIntegration/generated/bodyStringRest/README.md

 ### Install the `@msinternal/body-string-rest` package

-Install the BodyStringRest client REST client library for JavaScript with `npm`:
+Install the BodyStringRest REST client REST client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/body-string-rest
 ```

-### Create and authenticate a `BodyStringRest`
+### Create and authenticate a `BodyStringRestClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the